hurshik7/Document_Analyzer/README.md

 * [Contents](#content)

 ## General Info
-Document Analyzer project is a personal project and a document analyzer implemented with C. This was created as an online software academy project.
+Document Analyzer project is a personal project implemented with C. This was created as an online software academy project.

 If you want to analyze the text in a file more closely, we need a more complex structure than an array of characters.
 Think of it as analyzing a multi-paragraph document, such as a report.
 We will want to know information such as the number of words, sentences, and paragraphs in the document.
 For this, I think it would be good to tokenize each word and store it in a nested structure like Tree.